Nesper94/Metabiome/README.md

 ## Submit an issue

-If you have problems or suggestions regarding `Metabiome`, please submit an issue on [Metabiome issues](https://github.com/Nesper94/Metabiome/issues).
+If you have problems or suggestions regarding Metabiome, please submit an issue on [Metabiome issues](https://github.com/Nesper94/Metabiome/issues).
 Also, please search the previous issues (if any) before submiting a new one in order to avoid duplications.